otrv4/otrv4/otrv4.md

 the key.
 The property by which participants cannot provide proof of participation to third parties is known as online or participation deniability.

+Online deniability can be broken in two ways: 1. coercive judges, when an online judge coerces a participant into interactively proving that messages were authored by a victim, without compromising long-term secrets; 2. malicious users, when a malicious participant interacts with a purpose-built third-party service during a conversation with a victim to produce non-repudiable proof of message authorship by the victim.
+This second attack can happen with remote attestation, where an adversary uses it on a participant's device to produce a non-repudiable proof/transcript of an otherwise deniable protocol [\[12\]](#references).

 Both DAKEs (interactive and non-interactive) provide offline deniability as anyone can forge a DAKE transcript between two parties using their long-term public keys.